Car Audio Grounding Guide - How to Get a Better Amp Ground

 • Better support for alternator and battery upgrades

 A bad ground can make expensive equipment act cheap.
-A clean ground can make the system much easier to trust.
+A clean ground can make the system much easier to trust, especially when the build is using larger amplifiers, upgraded wire, extra batteries, or a high output alternator.

 What Is an Amp Ground?